tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 # Post-quantum cryptography categories

-The current set of problems used in post-quantum cryptography can be currently grouped into five different categories: multivariate, lattice-based, code-based, hash-based, and the isogeny-based.
+The current set of problems used in post-quantum cryptography can be currently grouped into two different categories: lattice-based and hash-based.

 ## Lattice-Based Public-Key Cryptography